MustafaJohnny/Bankist/README.md

-# Bankist - Frontend Project
+# Bankist - Frontend Practical Project

 ## Overview
 Really interesting and useful banking application.
 The app simply simulates how online banking works and which core features should any banking application have.
 This app was a practical project and I built it together with the instructor, throughout The Complete JavaScript Course 2021 on Udemy.